Rhetoric: Scope

-People engage in the rhetorical process anytime they speak or produce meaning.
-Even in the field of science, the practices of which were once viewed as being merely the objective testing and reporting of knowledge, scientists must persuade their audience to accept their findings by sufficiently demonstrating that their study or experiment was conducted reliably and resulted in sufficient evidence to support their conclusions.
+People engage in rhetoric any time they speak or produce meaning.
+Even in the field of science, via practices which were once viewed as being merely the objective testing and reporting of knowledge, scientists persuade their audience to accept their findings by sufficiently demonstrating that their study or experiment was conducted reliably and resulted in sufficient evidence to support their conclusions.

-The vast scope of rhetoric is difficult to define; however, political discourse remains, in many ways, the paradigmatic example for studying and theorizing specific techniques and conceptions of persuasion, considered by many a synonym for "rhetoric".
+The vast scope of rhetoric is difficult to define.
+Political discourse remains the paradigmatic example for studying and theorizing specific techniques and conceptions of persuasion or rhetoric.

 As a civic art

-Throughout European History, rhetoric has concerned itself with persuasion in public and political settings such as assemblies and courts.
+Throughout European History, rhetoric meant persuasion in public and political settings such as assemblies and courts.
 Because of its associations with democratic institutions, rhetoric is commonly said to flourish in open and democratic societies with rights of free speech, free assembly, and political enfranchisement for some portion of the population.
-Those who classify rhetoric as a civic art believe that rhetoric has the power to shape communities, form the character of citizens and greatly affect civic life.
+Those who classify rhetoric as a civic art believe that rhetoric has the power to shape communities, form the character of citizens, and greatly affect civic life.

 Rhetoric was viewed as a civic art by several of the ancient philosophers.
 Aristotle and Isocrates were two of the first to see rhetoric in this light.
-In his work, Antidosis, Isocrates states, "We have come together and founded cities and made laws and invented arts; and, generally speaking, there is no institution devised by man which the power of speech has not helped us to establish."
+In Antidosis, Isocrates states, "We have come together and founded cities and made laws and invented arts; and, generally speaking, there is no institution devised by man which the power of speech has not helped us to establish."
 With this statement he argues that rhetoric is a fundamental part of civic life in every society and that it has been necessary in the foundation of all aspects of society.
-He further argues in his piece Against the Sophists that rhetoric, although it cannot be taught to just anyone, is capable of shaping the character of man.
+He further argues in Against the Sophists that rhetoric, although it cannot be taught to just anyone, is capable of shaping the character of man.
 He writes, "I do think that the study of political discourse can help more than any other thing to stimulate and form such qualities of character."
-Aristotle, writing several years after Isocrates, supported many of his arguments and continued to make arguments for rhetoric as a civic art.
+Aristotle, writing several years after Isocrates, supported many of his arguments and argued for rhetoric as a civic art.